Learn how to play...by playing!

 Now it's YOUR turn!

 You may have to refer to the rulebook a couple more times for further specific questions (on the back of the rulebook is a table of contents for quick reference).
-And don't forget the Player Aid cards that explain the main board and player board actions.
+And don't forget the Player Aid cards that explain all the main board and player board actions. |

 The game ends as soon as you’ve shot five Scenes.
 When that happens, finish the turn (including any Problem effects that trigger "at the end of this turn"), but don't advance the Schedule after the last turn.
 Then, refer to the Script cards to tally up your end game Quality bonuses or penalties.